pjreed/ssh_machine/README.md

 Prerequisites
 -------------

-This has been tested in ROS 2 Dashing and Eloquent on Ubuntu 18.04.
-It also requires the `python3-asyncssh` packages, which does not (yet) have a rosdep key and must be manually installed.
+This has been tested in ROS 2 Foxy on Ubuntu 20.04.
+It also requires the `python3-asyncssh` package.

 Example Usage
 -------------